About us

 Questions?
 Leave a comment below.
 I will post my mobile number closer to the day.

-Walking Pace: We will maintain 4.5 km per hour.
+Walking Pace: We will maintain a steady pace all day and average 4.5 km per hour.

-What to bring: Good walking shoes/boots or trainers; 1.5 litres of water, refill at Newington; hydrolytes; one snack and one lunch; light rain jacket depending on conditions; sunscreen and a cap or hat with a wide brim.
-MEMBERS CAN PURCHASE LUNCH AT NEWINGTON, IF DESIRED.
+What to bring: Trail runners/joggers; 1.5-2 litres of water; hydrolytes; one snack and lunch; light rain jacket depending on conditions; sunscreen and a cap or hat with a wide brim.

 By RSVPing to this event, you (and your guests) agree to and are bound by the terms and conditions of SOMG which you can view here: